 After performing this action, you should be able to use AdBlock Plus in Microsoft Edge once again.
 This issue is quite odd because you basically can’t use any of AdBlock Plus’ additional features even if they’re theoretically available.

-Solution 2 – Remove Fanboy’s Social Blocking List
+2. Remove Fanboy’s Social Blocking list

 - Click the Menu icon in the top-right corner.
 Choose Extensions from the menu.

 - Locate Adblock Plus and click the gear icon next to it.

 - Locate Fanboy’s Social Blocking List and click the red X next to it.